ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 Error message: Not an evar

-8.11.4 has_evar term
+8.11.4 has_evar @term
 ~~~~~~~~~~~~~~~~~~~~

 This tactic checks whether its argument has an existential variable as
-a subterm.
+a sub@term.
 Unlike context patterns combined with is_evar, this tactic
-scans all subterms, including those under binders.
+scans all sub@terms, including those under binders.

 Error message: No evars

-8.11.5 is_var term
+8.11.5 is_var @term
 ~~~~~~~~~~~~~~~~~~